mjordan/islandora_workbench/README.md

 * The [ruamel.yaml](https://yaml.readthedocs.io/en/latest/index.html) library
 * The [Requests](https://2.python-requests.org/en/master/) library
 * An [Islandora 8](https://islandora.ca/) repository with the [JSON:API](https://www.drupal.org/project/jsonapi) module installed and enabled (included starting with Drupal 8.7)

+Islandora Workbench communicates with Islandora via REST, so it can be run anywhere - it does not need to run on the Islandora server.

 ## Usage